 I went to a barefoot park here, which I still need to post about, but I did not explore the city.

-Burg Lichtenberg is a castle ruin which is near Thallichtenberg.
+Burg Lichtenberg is a castle ruin near Thallichtenberg.
 Normally I’d list the city or town a castle is near, but in this case I figured people are more likely recognize the castle name.
 I went here for a Christmas market, which I still need to post about.

 I went on a day trip to Cochem in February 2015 but haven’t posted about it yet.